 It’s astounding how long-term cycle tourers and bikers are willing to go through hell to climb three to five mountain passes, which includes some of the highest passes in the world.
 This is probably a testament to the splendour of the Ladakh mountain ranges and its desolate and barren lands.

 We reserved our Giant mountain bikes from the Summer Holidays Leh mountain bike shop on the infamous Changspa Road and the rental per day costed us around 700 rupees ($10).
 (Note: it’s hard to find information of them online but if you need help with anything related to trekking or cycling in Leh, you can contact Umasila Trek on Zangsti Road and look out for Mr. Tenzin - he helped us a lot with getting permits!).
-We carried our small backpacks carrying all that we needed for our short trip, since panniers were hard to find over here unless you had a motorbike.
+We carried our small backpacks carrying all that we needed for our short trip, since the right bicycle touring panniers were hard to find over here unless you had a motorbike.

 Yet another sunless day - the whole valley was a mix grey and brown under the sullen sky, making our cycling journey in India quite a breeze.
 It was the perfect time to be out on the road, cycle touring in August in Ladakh, India in an otherwise harsh region during the other seasons of the year.